-At the general meeting of shareholders to be held in June, two directors will resign and one director will be newly elected on the executive side.
+At the general meeting of shareholders held in June, two directors resigned and one director was newly elected on the executive side.
 The total number of directors on the Board will be eight (decrease by one), including three outside directors.
 The Company intends to downsize the Board by clearly defining the roles of each director in order to promote active discussion and speedy decision-making.